-The Canada Reads longlist was revealed January 8, 2020.
-The final five books and their champions will be revealed on January 22, 2020.
+The Canada Reads longlist was revealed January 8, 2020 and the final five books and their champions were revealed on January 22, 2020.

 This year's theme is: Bring Canada into Focus.

 Looking for accessible copies of the short list?
 Check out the Centre for Equitable Library Accesss: celalibrary.ca/awards